MeiSign/Fillable/README.md

 <a name="installation"/>
 ### Install as Standalone Service (Windows & Unix)
-1. Download the latest Fillable Version
+1. [Download](https://github.com/MeiSign/Fillable/releases/download/v0.0.2/Fillable-0.0.2-SNAPSHOT.zip) the latest Fillable Version
 2. Extract the archive to your Webserver
 3. Enter the `bin` directory from terminal
-4. Start Fillable with the `./fillable` command
+4. Start Fillable with the `./fillable` or `fillable.bat` command depending on your os

 > On Unix system you have to make the start script executable with `chmod +x fillable` before you can start it from Terminal.